-There's so much offered by nature’s outdoors around Arrowtown, that it’s almost silly.
-Walking, cycling, skiing, snowboarding and outstanding golf.
-Beautiful Arrowtown is the setting out point for outdoors adventure.
-Where you breathe the clear air and marvel at the surrounds.
+There's so much offered by nature’s outdoors around Arrowtown, it’s almost silly.
+Walking, cycling, skiing, snowboarding, golf and much more.
+Welcoming Arrowtown, with its shops, cafés and bike hire firms, is the perfect setting out point for your next outdoor adventure.

 Arrowtown's surrounds were shaped over millions of years.
 Extremes of heat and cold formed its base landscape and geology.
-The most common local rock is Schist, which has been used to build beautiful homes and walls since the settlers.
+The most common local rock is schist, which has been used to build homes and walls since the earliest European settlers.

 This ice began to melt 14,000 years ago.
-Slowly, the plant species colonized the area.
+Slowly, the plant species colonised the area.

-Before gold miners and pastoralists, the Wakatipu Basin was a shrubland with species like Manuka and the thorny Matagouri common.
-The cover of native bush and Mountain beech forest in the shady gullies was home to many species of birdlife, and the hillsides tussock herbfields, with sharp pointed Speargrass or Taramea, punctuating the slopes.
+Before gold miners and pastoralists, the Whakatipu Basin was a shrubland with species like manuka and the thorny matagouri common.
+The cover of native bush and mountain beech forest in the shady gullies was home to many species of birdlife, and the hillsides tussock herbfields, with sharp pointed taramea (speargrass) punctuating the slopes.

-Although the Moa – some as tall as 12 feet – became extinct through hunting in pre European times, many other native birds have vanished in the last 150 years.
+The moa became extinct through hunting in pre-European times, and many other native birds have vanished in the last 150 years.

 Rabbits were introduced in Southland in 1867 and within about fifteen years, bred to plague proportions, and spread throughout the South Island, eating pastures and starving the farmed sheep.
 Many farmers were bankrupted or forced to leave their land.